mochoabuilds/-cognition-/README.md

 ## 1 SUMMARY

-* Advances in machine learning have given neighborhood corner stores far shinier toolkit.
-My test is whether algorithms could enable corner stores to conduct autonomous checkout.
-I believe this technology could spark major improvements in how corner stores run their business.
-We take the idea of waiting in line entirely out of the equation and checkout more simple, certain and hospitable.
+* Advances in machine learning have given neighborhood corner stores far shinier toolkits.
+The test is whether algorithms could enable corner stores to conduct autonomous checkout.
+I believe this shift could spark major improvements in how corner stores run their business.
+My goal is take the idea of waiting in line entirely out of the equation and make checkout more simple, certain and hospitable.
-* What's more, the introduction of modern, legally enforceable computer vision privacy rights will be politically fraught.
-Reform must keep up the long, hard slog of countering implicit bias, cementing privacy rights and building the infrastructure to uphold them.
-Those building machine learning applications must accept greater responsiblity for its future.
-We must be part of setting the agenda, attitute, culture and laws around computer vision privacy rights.
-I consider this daily in developing this autonomous checkout application.

 ## 1.1 INTRODUCTION

-* Corner stores -- part pantry, part place to hug the block.
-Their prescence can't be underestimated.
-Hyperlocal by nature, corner stores are inherently loyal to their surrounding community.
-Many people been known to benefit from handshake deals that let them grab goods on credit.
-This socio-economic infrastructure can't be underestimated, it's key to safety and prosperity in our young Midwestern cities.
+* Hyperlocal by nature, corner stores are inherently loyal to their surrounding community.
+Many have been known to benefit from handshake deals that let them grab goods on credit.
+This socio-economic infrastructure can't be underestimated.
+Corner stores are part pantry, part place to hug the block.
+They are key to safety and prosperity, in our historically speaking, young midwestern cities.
+Corner stores prescence can't be underestimated.
-* What's more,

 ## 1.2 WHY FOCUS ON CORNER STORES?

-* To win in the corner store market today, you gotta have loyal regulars.
-Our technology focuses on making checkout more simple, certain and hospitable.
+* To win in the neighborhood corner store market today, you gotta have loyal regulars.
+Our technology focuses on making their checkout more simple, certain and hospitable.

-* What unique about our technology is that it accesses machine learning programs both remotely/locally rather than installing them on big old actual computers, instead it's done on hand sized edge computing devices - so applications are highly automated, readily avaliable and easy-to-use.
+* What unique about our technology is that it accesses machine learning programs both remotely/locally rather than installing them on big old actual computers, instead it's done on hand sized edge computing devices with its own camera - so applications are highly automated, readily avaliable and easy-to-use.
 Apps include:
 	* Autonomous Checkout >> System watches guests browse shelves, keeps a running tab of items taken from shelves and prompts guests with SMS payment upon exit
 	* What You "AlmostBought" App >> Detect guests cross product interactions to better understand product positioning strategies
 	* Data Exchange >> Guests share and sell their data for training machine learning models